opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 # Compare search results

-The search result comparison tool is an experimental feature.
+Compare search results is an experimental feature.
 Therefore, we do not recommend to use it in a production environment.
 For updates on the progress of search relevance, or if you want to leave feedback that could help improve the feature, join the [discussion on the OpenSearch forum](https://forum.opensearch.org/t/feedback-experimental-feature-compare-search-results/11331).
 {: .warning}

-The search result comparison tool is the first search relevance feature in OpenSearch.
+Compare search results is the first search relevance feature in OpenSearch.
 It lets you compare search results from two queries side by side to determine if one query produces better results than the other.
 Using this tool, you can evaluate search quality through experimenting with queries.

 For example, you can see how results change when you apply one of the following changes: